amateur80lvl/lxcex/README.md

 * A decent panel for Sway.
 * Disable window decoration in Weston's wayland backend, not only in headless.
 * A decent replacement for runit.
-* Stand-alone Kate fork.
-Its debian package pulls a lot of dependencies.
-  Probably I simply should compile it by myself.
 * Weston and wlroots-based compositors close session when connection to the socket is lost.
 Need re-connect feature.